MTES-MCT/rapportNav/README.md

 You will need to configure :
 * the app setting (**APP_ENV** and **APP_SECRET**)
   * note that APP_ENV can be *prod*, *dev* or you can add other environment [see Symfony documentation for more information](https://symfony.com/doc/current/configuration.html#configuration-environments)
-  * make APP_SECRET random and unique, it is used as a seed for various functionalities [see Symfony documentation for more information](https://symfony.com/doc/current/reference/configuration/framework.html#secret)
+  * make APP_SECRET random and unique, it is used as a seed for various functions [see Symfony documentation for more information](https://symfony.com/doc/current/reference/configuration/framework.html#secret)
 * the database access and version (**DATABASE_URL** and **DATABASE_VERSION**)

+Same goes for the front parameters, create  `assets/js/params.json` from  `assets/js/template.params.json` and complete it with your values.

 Then finish install: